-Level A: To all consumers (end users)

-Level B: To all points of sales (e.g. Hospitals, Pharmacies, Clinics, Specialists Centres)

-Level C: To all sub-distributors (wholesalers)
+- Level A: To all consumers (end users) - Level B: To all points of sales (e.g. Hospitals, Pharmacies, Clinics, Specialists Centres) - Level C: To all sub-distributors (wholesalers)

-- 7.1 A person or committee should be designated for the co-ordination and execution of all product recalls.
-The contact details of the designated person or committee should be included in the procedure. - 7.2 In the event of a product/cosmetic recall, all end users to whom the products/cosmetics have been distributed shall be informed with the appropriate degree of urgency.
-The notification of recall should include: - The name of the products/cosmetics, its strength (if necessary) and pack size. - The products/cosmetics batch number, the nature of the defect. - Whether the recall should be carried out at the consumer level (end users), all points of sale or sub-distributors (wholesalers and retail) level. - The action to be taken. - The urgency of the action (with reasons, indication of health risk, as appropriate). - 7.3 The local regulatory authority should be informed of all products/cosmetics recalls.
-If the products/cosmetics are exported, the overseas counterparts and/or regulatory authorities must be informed of the recall. - 7.4 Where products/cosmetics recall affects a particular batch, consideration should also be given to determine whether other batches are also affected.
+- 7.8 A person or committee should be designated for the co-ordination and execution of all product recalls.
+The contact details of the designated person or committee should be included in the procedure. - 7.9 In the event of a product/cosmetic recall, all parties appropriate to the level of recall to which the products/cosmetics have been distributed shall be informed with the appropriate degree of recall.
+The notification of recall should include: - The name of the products/cosmetics, its strength (if necessary) and pack size. - The products/cosmetics batch number, the nature of the defect. - Whether the recall should be carried out at the consumer level (end users), all points of sale or sub-distributors (wholesalers) level. - The action to be taken. - The urgency of the action (with reasons, indication of health risk, as appropriate). - 7.10 The local regulatory authority should be informed of all products/cosmetics recalls.
+If the products/cosmetics are exported, the overseas counterparts and/or regulatory authorities must be informed of the recall.

-- 7.5 The storage conditions applicable to products/cosmetics which are subjected to recall should be maintained during storage and transit until a decision has been made regarding the products/cosmetics. - 7.6 The progress of recall process should be recorded for a final report including reconciliation of the recalled products/cosmetics and a final report of the executed products/cosmetics recall will be forwarded to the local regulatory authority.
+- 7.11 Where products/cosmetics recall affects a particular batch, consideration should also be given to determine whether other batches are also affected. - 7.12 The storage conditions applicable to products/cosmetics which are subjected to recall should be maintained during storage and transit until a decision has been made regarding the products/cosmetics. - 7.13 The progress of recall process should be recorded for a final report including reconciliation of the recalled products/cosmetics and a final report of the executed products/cosmetics recall will be forwarded to the local regulatory authority.

-CHAPTER 8: COUNTERFEIT PRODUCTS/COSMETICS
+CHAPTER 8: SUBSTANDARD AND FALSIFIED PRODUCTS/COSMETICS

-Any counterfeit products/cosmetics found in the distribution network should be physically segregated from other products/cosmetics to avoid any confusion.
+Any substandard and falsified products/cosmetics found in the distribution network should be physically segregated from other products/cosmetics to avoid any confusion.
 They should be clearly labelled.
 All relevant activities in relation to such products/cosmetics should be documented and records retained.
-The sale and distribution of suspected counterfeit products/cosmetics should be suspended immediately.
-A consistent approach by all partners in the supply chain is required in order to be successful in the fight against falsified products/cosmetics.
+The sale and distribution of suspected substandard and falsified products/cosmetics should be suspended immediately.
+A consistent approach by all partners in the supply chain is required in order to be successful in the fight against substandard and falsified products/cosmetics.

 - 8.1 The regulatory authority and the product registration holder of the original products/cosmetics should be informed immediately.
 A procedure should be in place to this effect.
-It should be recorded with all the original details and investigated. - 8.2 Upon confirmation as counterfeit products/cosmetics, a formal decision should be taken on removal of such products/cosmetics from the market, ensuring that it does not re-enter the supply chain, including retention of any samples necessary for public health, regulatory, or legal needs and arrangements for its disposal.
+It should be recorded with all the original details and investigated. - 8.2 Upon confirmation as substandard and falsified products/cosmetics, a formal decision should be taken on removal of such products/cosmetics from the market, ensuring that it does not re-enter the supply chain, including retention of any samples necessary for public health, regulatory, or legal needs and arrangements for its disposal.
 All related decisions should be appropriately documented.